 About me

-My research interest is systems software, with a focus on developing practical solutions to improve the availability and performance of large software systems.
+I am a professor in the Electrical and Computer Engineering Department at University of Toronto, where I also serve as Chair of the Computer Engineering Group.
+My research focuses on systems software, with an emphasis on developing practical solutions to improve the availability and performance of large-scale software systems.

-I am looking for self motivated students to work with me.
+I am always looking for self motivated students to work with me.
 If you are interested, please submit your application here.

 News